Mosquito Bowl

-The Mosquito Bowl was a football game played December 24, 1944 between two regiments of Marines at Guadalcanal during World War II.
+The Mosquito Bowl was a football game played 24 December 1944 between two regiments of Marines at Guadalcanal during World War II.
 Buzz Bissinger in 2022 wrote an account, The Mosquito Bowl: A Game of Life and Death in World War II, which was widely reviewed.

 Members of the 6th Marine Division, many of whom had played college football, were training on Guadalcanal during the final months of 1944.
 Many had been named to all-conference or all-American teams.
-Both of the division’s 4th and 29th regiments could field a team of such prominent players, and a game was organized for Christmas Eve with sixty-five players, including John McLaughry and Tony Butkovich.
+Both of the division's 4th and 29th Marine Regiments could field a team of such prominent players, and a game was organized for Christmas Eve with sixty-five players, including John McLaughry and Tony Butkovich.

 The game ended with a scoreless tie.

+Terry Frei's Third Down and a War to Go and his newspaper work earlier included extensive material on the Mosquito Bowl, relying on many interviews with then-surviving Marines who played in the game or served with those who did.
+In his book's backmatter, Bissinger thanked Frei for allowing him access to Frei's research and/or contacts.
+Frei's book featured his father's 1942 Wisconsin Badgers, including two of Jerry Frei's teammates – Dave Schreiner and Bob Baumann – who played in the Mosquito Bowl and were killed on Okinawa.

+In 2025 Netflix announced a film was in development directed by Peter Berg and starring Brent Comer, Nicholas Galitzine, Bill Skarsgård, Ray Nicholson and Tom Francis.